hoodoer/JS-Tap/README.md

 Trap mode combats this by establishing persistence using an [iFrame trap technique](https://trustedsec.com/blog/persisting-xss-with-iframe-traps).
 The JS-Tap payload will create a full page iFrame, and start the user elsewhere in the application.
 This starting page must be configured ahead of time.
 In the **initGlobals()** function search for the **window.taperstartingPage** variable and set it to an appropriate starting location in the target application.

+In trap mode JS-Tap monitors the location of the user in the iframe trap and it spoofs the address bar of the browser to match the location of the iframe.

 Note that the application targeted must allow iFraming from same-origin or self if it's setting CSP or X-Frame-Options headers.
 JavaScript based framebusters can also prevent iFrame traps from working.

 #### Implant Mode